mghoskins/HackerRankPractice/README.md

 # HackerRankPractice
-Code Solutions from HackerRank Practice
+Code Solutions from HackerRank Practice by Matthew G. Hoskins